Codenade/ksp2-inputbinder/README.md

 #### Throttle
 * Throttle Axis: Control your throttle as an axis

+> [!NOTE]
+> __Throttle Axis Behavior:__
+> - When the throttle level axis is moved, it is marked as _active_.
+> - When the throttle delta buttons (default `Shift` and `Ctrl`) are pressed, the throttle level axis is marked as _inactive_.
+> - While held, the throttle max and cutoff buttons (default `Z`/`X`) take priority over the throttle level axis.
+> - When the throttle max and cutoff buttons are released, the throttle level is set back to the axis level if it is active.

 #### Trim
 Dedicated actions to change the trim
 * Pitch Trim